HOLISTIC MEDICINE & CHINESE HERBALISM

 According to WebMD, Holistic medicine takes a perspective that primarily "the whole person is made up of interdependent parts and if one part is not working properly, all the other parts will be affected.
 In this way, if people have imbalances (physical, emotional, or spiritual) in their lives, it can negatively affect their overall health."

-Some holistic concepts at the foundation of Chinese Medicine and other similar schools of Eastern medicine include:
+Some holistic concepts at the foundation of Chinese medicine and other similar schools of East Asian medicine include:

-Some holistic concepts at the foundation of Chinese Medicine and other similar schools of Eastern medicine include:
+Some holistic concepts at the foundation of Chinese medicine and other similar schools of East Asian medicine include:

 - The human body is microcosm of the larger macrocosmic universe